Norman Geisler: Biography

 Norman Leo Geisler was born on July 21, 1932, in Warren, Michigan, a suburb of Detroit.
 He attended a nondenominational, evangelical church from age nine; and converted into Christianity at age of eighteen.
-He immediately began attempting to share his faith with others in various evangelistic endeavors—door-to-door, street meetings, and jail service, rescue missions, and Youth for Christ venues.
-Some of his conversations forced him to realize that he needed to find better answers to the objections he was hearing.
-He subsequently earned two bachelor's degrees, two master's degrees, and a Doctorate.
+He immediately began attempting to share his faith with others in various evangelistic endeavors—door-to-door, street meetings, jail services, rescue missions, and Youth for Christ venues.